-Emily Fischer – Daniels Health Plant Supervisor, Dandenong, Victoria
+Emily Fischer – Cleanaway Daniels Plant Supervisor, Dandenong, Victoria

 I started in August 2014 as the National HR Manager but transitioned to a Plant Supervisor in Dandenong around November 2017 as I have always been interested in an operational role.

 At work, I like that every day is different – there is a lot of problem-solving involved, not just sitting at a desk.
 It is very satisfying to be able to directly impact customer service and the business’ profitability.

 Operations works well for me with the kids as at least I can make school pick up a few days a week.
 But if I’m honest I feel guilty when I leave at 2:30 even though I have already done 8-9 hours.
 And I feel bad for the kids when I am exhausted when I get home or must take calls when I am in the middle of doing something with them.

 I do struggle with balance sometimes – when you have more than one priority in your life you can’t do either 100% which can be disheartening.
 There is a certain challenge for those who hold operational leadership and who are also parents.
 You never really get to switch off and just focus on the family, but these days the family role is more of a shared responsibility between a father and mother.

 But that’s pressure I put on myself.
 Never have I had anyone at Cleanaway even joke about me being slack with hours and the most impressive thing is senior males openly prioritise family – breaking that gender stigma.
 They don’t just say it’s okay to leave for a school concert but they actually set an example themselves.